ParisNeo/lollms-webui/endpoints/docs/web.app.localizer/README.md

         translations: {
             "welcome-message": "Welcome to our website!",
             "about-us": "About Us"
-        }
         },
+        // optional
+        promptTranslations: {
+            main_prompt: "Act as an assistant and answer the user question.\nquestion:{question}" }

+    },
     fr: {
         name: "Français",
         translations: {
             "welcome-message": "Bienvenue sur notre site web!",
             "about-us": "À propos de nous"
-        }
+        },
+        // optional
+        promptTranslations: {
+            main_prompt: "Act as an assistant and answer the user question.\nquestion:{question}" }
     }
 };